naari3/offers-hud/README.md

 - Villagers will no longer do head rolling when interacting, even if no profession villagers.
   - Mainly for `Ignore villagers who do not have a profession: false`
 - default: **false**

+## Special Thanks

+- @javascriptjp has done a great job with version 1.19!